evaaaaawu/evaaaaawu.com/src/content/en/mastering-responsive-web-design-rwd.md

 - Avoid setting fixed widths, as they prevent automatic adjustment across multiple screens. **Use percentages instead**.

-- Avoid using heights whenever possible, as they can disrupt layouts across different screen sizes.
+- Avoid setting explicit heights whenever possible, as they can disrupt layouts across different screen sizes.

 - When setting font-size, using rem as a relative unit references the font-size of the html element (default is 16px); using em as a relative unit references the font-size of the parent element (default is 16px).